daormar/debasher/doc/design_doc_resident.md

   means interpreting `start_snapshot` and `shutdown`: how to add that for the triggers that a person writes is not clear, and it would only cover the nodes that report to the `Supervisor`.
 Not designed.
+- **Resuming with a changed program.** `debasher_exec` resumes a resident program from the checkpoints and input logs in its output directory with whatever module it is given, even one changed since that state was written: a `restore_node_state` that no longer reads the old node state, a `process_data` that replays the input log to another result, other ports, or another number of tasks from the command line all go unnoticed (see "Fan-out and fan-in sized from the command line" in Extensions).
+The web UI compares the program with the one that produced the state before it launches it (see "The directories of a resident program" in `doc/design_doc_webui.md`), but a program launched from the command line has no such check.
+The engine could record, at every launch, what the state depends on, and warn or refuse when a resume differs from it.
+Not designed.
 - **Resident programs in the frontend.** The visual editor (`frontend/`) and the API behind it (`api/`) know nothing about resident programs: the program model has no program type, `api/program_import.py` and